Mitsubishi Fuso Canter: Sixth generation

-The sixth generation of the Canter war introduced in Japan in November 1993, in Europe in 1996.
+The sixth generation of the Canter was introduced in Japan in November 1993, in Europe in 1996.
 In November 1995, the line-up was supplemented with variants in standard (narrow) 3.5 tons and wide 4 tons payload.
 In October 1997, the all-wheel drive of the Guts in Japan was modified from on-demand with crawler to a permanent system.
 Starting from 2002 all European Canters were permitted to tow trailers up to 3.5 tons gross weight.
 With a final make-over in 2004, ABS was added to some variants.

 In Malaysia this generation was sold from 1996 to 2010.
 After that, the 7th generation was introduced.

-Seventh generation
+Seventh generation (FE70/FE80)

 The seventh generation of the Canter was introduced in Japan in June 2002, in Europe in 2005.
 Main goals were a modern vehicle, improved safety (new: disc brakes and Xenon head lights on some models) and comfort, e.g. the wide cabin became 20 mm higher and 100 mm lengthened to the front.
 For a more spacious cabin the shifting stick moved from between driver's and center seat to the dashboard, a world-first for cab-over trucks.

-Until the end of production of the seventh generation the Canter was manufactured and sold in Japan without Selective catalytic reduction.
-In Europe the engines of the predecessor had been taken over at first, followed by Mitsubishi engines with common rail injection and finally by modern engines based on the F1C engine by FPT.
-Starting with the eighth generation these "world engines" were also utilized in Japan and around the world for all developed countries with strict exhaust gas limitation, for less developed countries a simplified seventh generation remained in production in parallel as General Export Models.
+Until the end of production of the seventh generation the Canter was manufactured and sold in Japan without selective catalytic reduction.
+In Europe the engines of the predecessor continued to be used at first, succeeded by Mitsubishi engines with common rail injection and finally by a new generation of engines based on Fiat Powertrain Technologies' F1C engine.
+Starting with the eighth generation these "world engines" were also utilized in Japan and around the world for all developed countries with strict emissions standards; for less developed countries a simplified seventh generation remained in production in parallel as General Export Models.

-In connection to the DaimlerChrysler–Mitsubishi alliance Fuso was hived off from MCC and when the alliance failed remained with Daimler (at that time DCX).
-Additionally continuously new scandals, i.e. concealment of issues on car safety, came up again and again.
-Perhaps to fence off from this past the appearance of Fuso trucks was changed gradually: The product name changed from "Mitsubishi Canter" to "Mitsubishi Fuso Canter" on the seventh generation and finally to "Fuso Canter" on the eighth generation, the diamond emblem remained but changed from red to silver.
+During the DaimlerChrysler–Mitsubishi alliance, Fuso was hived off from MMC and when the alliance failed, the company remained with Daimler (at that time DCX).
+As new scandals, such as concealment of issues on car safety, came up again and again, Mitsubishi Fuso announced an internal audit and clean-up in 2004, including 43 recalls and 4 "improvement campaigns".
+The Canter's naming and badging was gradually changed during this period; the name changed from "Mitsubishi Canter" to "Mitsubishi Fuso Canter" on the seventh generation and then to "Fuso Canter" for the eighth generation; the diamond emblem design remained but was changed from red to silver.

 This generation was introduced to Malaysia in 2010 and was discontinued in 2017.

+Sterling 360

+Between April 2006 and March 2009 (when the brand was discontinued), the Canter was marketed as the Sterling 360 in North America.
+It was offered on five different wheelbases, with GVWRs ranging between 14050 and 17995 lb, equipped with Fuso's 4M50, 4.9-liter turbodiesel engine producing 175 hp.